 After growing up in London, I travelled widely writing articles for The Cape Cod Times, then studied for a BSc at London School of Economics.
-For five years I taught English at a west London secondary school where I set up a business mentoring scheme and evaluated its impact for an MA in School Improvement.
+After working a year for the students union there, I taught English for five years at a west London secondary school where I set up a business mentoring scheme and evaluated its impact for an MA in School Improvement.

-After moving with Kate and our two youngest to Milton Keynes in 1996, and a short spell of teaching at Stantonbury Campus, I began developing and delivering employability education and training activities for Worktree (then ‘Countec’).
+After moving with Kate and the kids to Milton Keynes in 1996, and a short spell of teaching at Stantonbury Campus, I began developing and delivering employability education and training activities for Worktree (then ‘Countec’).
 Inspired by City-As-School in New York, I set up and ran Citischool, a work-based ‘school without walls’ for excluded teenagers.

 With funding from UK government research scholarships, I have visited the Netherlands, Germany, USA and Australia, to observe projects for disengaged teenagers and advise on employer engagement strategies.
 In recent years, I have travelled to Uganda, China and India to deliver Employability Now workshops and Facilitator Training for Worktree.
 I like teaching the employability skills STEPS and helping facilitators to make effective use of positive feedback.